MSousaOlinda/modbdev-caolindasousa2019414/README.md

-# Mobile Developemnt - Braking Bad API CA - CCT College
+# Braking Bad API

-## Student Olinda Suely Pena de Moraes de Sousa
+## Developed by Olinda Suely Pena de Moraes de Sousa
-### Student ID 2019414

 #### This mobile project was constructed following the lectures material and some research on internet.